antoncxx/vphys/README.md

 # vphys
 Program solves 3D stefan problem with 1st kind boundary conditions.
-Class StefanProblemSolver provides interface (paralel as well) to do the job.
+Class StefanProblemSolver provides interface (parallel as well) to do the job.